 Shannon Elka Rusz

 Shannon Rusz has been associated with Workplace Fairness since 2009.
-Since 2014 she has worked as a Content Manager.
-Shannon is also a manager and attorney practicing in the Annapolis, Maryland, area.
-She received her undergraduate degree from Virginia Commonwealth University and her Law degree from The George Washington University Law School.
-She has recently expanded her role with Workplace Fairness as Acting Executive Director overseeing operations and working with the board and advisors to execute Workplace Fairness’ mission.
+She previously worked as Content Manager, working with staff and interns to keep our extensive legal content up to date.
+She now also manages administration, development, and communications for WF.
+Shannon is an attorney practicing in the Annapolis, Maryland, area.
+She received her undergraduate degree in economics from Virginia Commonwealth University where she graduated magna cum laude.
+Her Law degree is from The George Washington University Law School.

 Board of Directors